-You have stayed in India as well as United States.
+You have stayed in India as well as the United States.
 Do you see a change in ways a women’s sexuality is perceived in different regions?

 Yes, absolutely.
-There are many changes depending on how urban the environment is, in both India and the US.
+Many changes are depending on how urban the environment is, in both India and the US.
 However, in highly urban locations in India, I am seeing much more acceptance about women’s autonomy in relationships – and that’s the same in the US.
-In both places, though,there is a large cross-section of attitudes, and that is inevitable, I think, and to an extent, healthy.
+In both places, though, there is a large cross-section of attitudes, and that is inevitable, I think, and to an extent, healthy.
 I find a wide range of attitudes to be acceptable, as long as they don’t promote violence against women or repression of women.
 The biggest problem in this regard is when society decides that if a woman wears a certain kind of clothing or goes to a certain part of the city, or is out of the home at night, it is okay if bad things happen to her.
 (The mentality of “she brought this trouble down on herself; she should not have worn that kind of clothing; she was asking for it.”) and even in urban areas, there are problems – we saw that clearly in the Nirbhaya case…

 In your book The Palace of Illusions (where Draupadi or Panchaali is the central character), you have decorously described Panchaali’s desire for love and her inner desires.
 Would you say that every woman desires that kind of elevated love?
-Quote few examples.
+Quote, few examples.

-I think women are very different – they want love of different kinds.
+I think women are very different – they want the love of different kinds.
 At first in her marriage, Draupadi wants Arjun to love her. but he has several wives, so she does not get the exclusive kind of love she longs for.

 Related reading: When your spouse isn’t your best friend

 Draupadi’s love for Karna is of a nobler kind because duty is very important to her.
 She decides right up front that she is not going to be unfaithful to her marriage vows.
 Not all women would be like that.
-In my new novel, Before We Visit the Goddess, the three main women characters– a grandmother, a mother, and a daughter – all approach love in different ways.
+In my new novel, Before We Visit the Goddess, the three main women characters– a grandmother, a mother, and a daughter – all approached love in different ways.
 Some want the mental satisfaction of relating to a man on the heart level.
 To some, a relationship needs to have a physical component as well.
 I would like to say that none of them can be considered wrong – we are all different kinds of individuals with different needs.

 Many relationships and marriages do not culminate into perfect love and that craving for the perfect love makes us long for the prohibited love (just as you have described the love Panchaali feels for Karna in your book The Palace of Illusions.)
 How far should this desire be curbed or allowed to bloom?

 My personal feelings are that once you are married, you have made a commitment.
-If you are really unhappy with the marriage, it is better to get out of it.
+If you are unhappy with the marriage, it is better to get out of it.
 That is the courageous and right thing to do.
 Or else you need to make a decision that you are going to make the best of it because of other considerations such as the welfare of children.
 Getting into a clandestine affair can only lead to more problems and ultimately more stress.
 And in any case, is there anything called the perfect love outside of romantic movies?

 Related reading: Has anyone seen a perfect marriage?